Dream of the Red Chamber: Adaptations

-At least fourteen cinematic adaptations of the Dream of the Red Chamber have been made, including the 1944 film directed by Bu Wancang, the Hong Kong Shaw Brothers adaptation starring Sylvia Chang and Brigitte Lin, and the 1988 film directed by Xie Tieli (谢铁骊) and Zhao Yuan (赵元).
+At least fourteen cinematic adaptations of the Dream of the Red Chamber have been made, including a short film in 1924 starring Mei Lanfang, a lost 1927 version by Ren Pengnian and Yu Boyan, the 1944 film directed by Bu Wancang, the 1977 Shaw Brothers adaptation starring Sylvia Chang and Brigitte Lin, and the 1988 film directed by Xie Tieli (谢铁骊) and Zhao Yuan (赵元).
 This last film took two years to prepare and three years to shoot, and remains, at 735 minutes, the longest Chinese film ever made.

 In 1981, Jiangsu Song and Dance Ensemble premiered a dance drama version of Dream of the Red Chamber.
 A reworked version was performed in 1982 in Beijing by China Opera and Dance Drama Theatre featuring lead dancer Chen Ailian.

 At least ten television adaptations have been produced (excluding numerous Chinese opera adaptations), and they include the renowned 1987 television series, which is regarded by many within China as being a near-definitive adaptation of the novel.
-It was initially somewhat controversial as few Redologists believed a TV adaptation could do the novel full justice.
-Producer and director Wang Fulin's decision in employing non-professional young actors was vindicated as the TV series gained enormous popularity in China.
+It was initially somewhat controversial as few Redologists believed a television adaptation could do the novel full justice.
+Producer and director Wang Fulin's decision in employing non-professional young actors was vindicated as the television series gained enormous popularity in China.
 The series' success owes much to composer Wang Liping (王立平).
 He set many of the novel's classical verses to music, taking as long as four years to deliberate and complete his compositions.
 Other television versions include a 1996 Taiwanese series and a 2010 version directed by Fifth Generation director Li Shaohong.

 Unlike the other great Chinese novels, particularly Romance of the Three Kingdoms and Journey to the West, the Dream of the Red Chamber has received little attention in the gaming world, with only two Chinese language visual novels having been released as of 2017.
 Hong Lou Meng and Hong Lou Meng: Lin Daiyu yu Bei Jingwang (红楼梦：林黛玉与北静王) were both released by Beijing Entertainment All Technology (北京娱乐通).
 The latter one was released on 8 January 2010, and it is an extended version of the first game, with the main heroines of the game fully voiced and additional CG+endings.

 An English-language opera based on the novel in two acts was composed by Chinese American composer Bright Sheng, with libretto by Sheng and David Henry Hwang.
 The three-hour opera had its world premiere on 10 September 2016, by the San Francisco Opera.
 For their 2020 album, Transience of Life, the American art-rock band Elysian Fields set several poems from the novel to music.

+In the 2023 video game Limbus Company created by South Korean studio Project Moon, character Jia Baoyu, going by the alias Hong Lu, is based on Dream of the Red Chamber.
+He is one of the 12 playable Sinners in the game, and wields a guandao.
+His Canto's setting and the characters in it take many of the locations and character names from the novel.